objectbox/objectbox-java/README.md

   </a>
 </p>

-# ObjectBox Java Database (Kotlin, Android)
+# ObjectBox - Fast and Efficient Java Database (Kotlin, Android)

-Java database - simple but powerful, frugal but fast.
-Embedded into your Android, Linux, macOS, iOS, or Windows app, store and manage data easily, enjoy ludicrous speed, build ecoconciously 💚
+ObjectBox Java is a simple yet powerful database designed specifically for Java applications.
+Store and manage data effortlessly in your Android, Linux, macOS, iOS, or Windows app with ObjectBox.
+Enjoy exceptional speed, frugal resource usage, and environmentally-friendly development 💚

 ### Demo code